baitimusOrga/absent/readme.md

 * **Contact:** [absentsupportme@proton.me](mailto:absentsupportme@proton.me)
 * **Support:** If you find a bug or have a suggestion, feel free to reach out!

+### ⚖️ License
+This project is under the GNU General Public License.
+See the [LICENSE](LICENSE) file for the full license text.

 ---

 *Disclaimer: Absent is a private project and is not officially affiliated with the Canton of Lucerne or the Schulnetz platform.
 It simply automates the filling of publicly available forms.*